Lodgimus/Lodgimus/README.md

 I am Marc, a Data Scientist with Python Programming and Quantitative Analysis skills.
 With a background in Finance, Trading and Shipping Operations, Risk and Analysis.

-Please see below links to my portfolio / projects-to-date with the skills and tools used / demonstrated.
+Please see below links to my portfolio with the skills and tools demonstrated.

 ## Pre-Defined / Course-Directed Projects